Eczema Treatment Questions and Answers

 There are several different types of eczema that individuals can be diagnosed with, atopic dermatitis being the most common.
 Atopic dermatitis is commonly accompanied by asthma and hay fever with many patients who have atopic dermatitis having all three conditions, which form the atopic triad.
 Usually, it starts during childhood when the skin has a weakened natural barrier against the elements and can get milder or even go away completely by adulthood.
 The second form of eczema is contact dermatitis which is caused by a reaction to touching certain substances.
 It can be in the form of allergic contact dermatitis or irritant contact dermatitis.
 Dyshidrotic eczema is a form of eczema more commonly found in women than men that causes the hands and feet to form small fluid-filled blisters.
 Hand eczema is identified by the condition impacting only the skin on the hands and is often the result of a job where the skin is regularly exposed to chemical irritants such as cleaning or hairdressing.
 Similar to atopic dermatitis, neurodermatitis is usually found in people who have psoriasis or another form of eczema.
 The exact cause is unknown, but it is believed that stress could be a trigger for this condition that causes thick, scaly patches of skin on the body that can be extremely itchy.
 Nummular eczema is identified by round, coin-shaped spots on the skin that are very itchy and can be triggered by an insect bite or as an allergic reaction to some metals or chemicals.
 The last form of eczema is stasis dermatitis which is caused by weakened veins allowing fluid to leak into the skin.
 It typically happens when people have problems with the blood flow in their lower legs which can cause the legs to swell up and possibly form varicose veins.

 Visit The Allergy & Asthma Center and receive eczema treatment today.
-Feel free to call us for more information or book an appointment.
+Feel free to contact us for more information or book an appointment.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.